 Rights to Privacy: While the College does not provide general directory services, it may (by law under special circumstances) release the following information about you: name, address, telephone number, date of birth, major field of study, participation in officially recognized sports, height and weight of members of athletic teams, dates of attendance, and degrees and awards received.
 If you do not wish such information to be released about your participation or status, you should notify Admissions and Records in writing.
 Directory information may be released at the discretion of the College to persons or agencies, such as the National Student Clearinghouse, which the College deems to have legitimate reason for access to the information.
 To prevent disclosure, written notification must be sent to Admissions and Records.
 The College is required to release student names, addresses, and telephone numbers to armed forces recruiters, per the Solomon Act, without first obtaining a student's permission.
 In addition, the college is required to release information to the U.S. Department of Education and the Federal Internal Revenue Services about fees paid and financial aid received according to the Hope and Opportunity for Postsecondary Education Act of 1997.

 Student Equity: The mission of the California Community Colleges is to serve the educational needs of all residents of the State, regardless of the educational or socioeconomic background, ethnic, or cultural heritage of students seeking higher education opportunities.
-The Solano Community College District is committed to the principle that all students equally achieve their educational goals.
+The College provides programs and services to ensure that all students have the opportunity to succeed academically.
+The overarching equity goal at Solano Community College is to provide a teaching and learning environment that is welcoming, supportive, and accessible to all participants, regardless of ethnicity, culture, nationality, language, disability, gender, sexual orientation, or religion, and to ensure that all students have an equal opportunity for academic success.